api gateway as a service · open beta

 Every request logged

-Method, path, status and latency for each call, streamed to your dashboard.
-Debug production traffic without adding a logging library.
+Method, path, status and latency for each call, streamed live to your dashboard.

 tunnel